 You are simply starting with a certain number of things and taking some of them away.

-5. Help him point to the next number and read it.
+5. Help them point to the next number and read it.
 Then take away that number of objects.

-In this example, you would read “3” and have him take away three objects.
+In this example, you would read “3” and have them count out and take away three objects.

-6. Read and help him point to the equals sign, and then to the answer.
+6. Read and help them point to the equals sign, and then to the answer.

 In this example, you would read “equals 2.”

-7. Help him count out loud the number of objects that are left.
+7. Help them count out loud the number of objects that are left.

-Take hold of his hand and help him point to each object as you count the two objects that are left.
+Take hold of their hand and help them point to each object as you count the two objects that are left.

 8. Now read the entire equation out loud again.

-Do this while taking his finger and moving it along under each number and symbol as you read.
+Do this while taking their finger and moving it along under each number and symbol as you read.

 9. Consider giving rewards.

-This is a great time to give him a special reward for reading and counting out the equation.
-Food items or snacks that you have been counting can turn into ready-made rewards he can eat.
+This is a great time to offer a special reward for reading and counting out the equation.
+Food items or snacks that you have been counting can turn into ready-made rewards they can eat.

-I’m not going to claim that this technique will work perfectly for every child, since every child is different and everyone learns differently.
+I’m not going to claim that this technique will work perfectly for every child, since everyone learns differently.
 But I think for autistic kids that this is a good procedure to begin with.

 As you try these subtraction methods, you may find that you need to tweak with them and change them about to suit your own child’s needs.